panzi/blender-addon-import-pixelart/README.md

 ### Mesh Names

-Pattern of the names of the meses of the pixels.
+Pattern of the names of the meshes of the pixels.

 [Pattern variables](#patterns): `{filename}`, `{use_nodes}`, `{color}`, `{x}`, `{y}`